-The Center for Journalism Ethics, housed in the School of Journalism and Mass Communication at the UW-Madison, provides an international hub for the examination of the role of professional and personal ethics in the pursuit of fair, accurate and principled journalism.
-Founded in 2008, the Center offers resources for journalists, educators, students and the public, including internationally recognized annual conferences exploring key issues in journalism.
+The Center for Journalism Ethics, housed in the School of Journalism and Mass Communication at UW-Madison, provides an international hub for the examination of the role of professional and personal ethics in the pursuit of fair, accurate and principled journalism.
+The Center offers resources for journalists, educators, students and the public, including internationally recognized annual conferences exploring key issues in journalism.

 craig newmark philanthropies supports groups that seek to defend values such as fairness, opportunity and respect and strengthen American democracy.
 The organization drives broad civic engagement by working to advance organizations focused on trustworthy journalism and the information ecosystem, voter protection, women in tech, and veterans and military families.
 Craig Newmark is the founder of craigslist.